csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-07-03-downloading-video-using-script.md

 ---
+layout: post3
 title: "Downloading Video Using A Bat Script And yt-dlp"
+category: main
+cat: System
+tags:
+  - CLI
+  - bat
 ---

 `yt-dlp` is the command-line tool used to download videos from YouTube and other supported sites.
 While there are online platforms that facilitate the task, there are also specialized libraries developed by groups or individual developers.
 [yt-dlp](https://github.com/yt-dlp/yt-dlp) library offers a comprehensive tool for video downloading from YouTube.
-In this document we will demostrate the basic usage of it and then try focus on the details of the project.
+In this document we will demostrate the basic usage of it on Windows and then focus on the details of the project.

-Please keep in mind there could be copyright issues if you monetize or use this commercially.
+<div style=" border-radius: 0px; border-top: 0px; border-bottom: 0px; margin-left: 15px; padding-top: 0px; padding-bottom: 2px; border-left-color: black; padding-left: 13px; margin-top: 0px;" class="bd-callout bd-callout-info">Please keep in mind there could be copyright issues if you monetize or use this commercially.</div>
 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/yt-dlp-post.png" class="img-fluid" alt="ytdlp post">

 Although the development team successfully manages to keep the software up to date, it should be noted that what matters is how YouTube reacts to it.
 In libraries that provide such unofficial APIs, loss of functions due to changes over time is common.